shaughnlgh/m2-dev/docs/phpstorm-config.md

 ![Quality Tools 4](images/quality-tools-4.png)

 Click `OK` to close the preferences window, then restart PHPStorm.
-When PHPStorm has restarted, open up the project again, then go to `PHPStorm preferences > PHP > Quality Tools`.
+When PHPStorm has restarted, open up the project again and go to `PHPStorm preferences > PHP > Quality Tools`.

 For `PHP_CodeSniffer` click on the `...` button.
 This will bring up a `PHP_CodeSniffer` modal that we previously updated.
 Click on the `PHP_CodeSniffer inspection` link located at the bottom of the modal.

 ![Quality Tools 5](images/quality-tools-5.png)

-This should bring up another modal which links directly to the inspection.
+This should bring up an `inspection` modal which links directly to the `PHP_CodeSniffer validation`.
 Ensure that the `Coding standard` is set to `Magento2`.

 ![Quality Tools 6](images/quality-tools-6.png)

-Next, search for `PHP Mess Detector validation` in the same inspection window.
+Next, search for the `PHP Mess Detector validation` in the same inspection window.
 Ensure it is enabled by checking the checkbox and ensure all inspection options are selected.
 Then click the `+` button, under `Custom rulesets` and set the ruleset as `[magento_root]/dev/tests/static/testsuite/Magento/Test/Php/_files/phpmd/ruleset.xml`.

 ![Quality Tools 7](images/quality-tools-7.png)

-Next, search for `PHP CS Fixer validation` in the same inspection window.
+Next, search for the `PHP CS Fixer validation` in the same inspection window.
 Ensure it is disabled by unchecking the checkbox.

 Click `OK` to close the inspection window.
-Click `Apply` and `OK` in the `PHP_CodeSniffer` modal.
+Click `Apply` and `OK` to close the `PHP_CodeSniffer` modal.